thalisvilela/ObservableValidator/README.md

 #### And Voilá!!! ####

-The validation should work as expected. you can check if all rules have passed, and force validation of all fields using:
+The validation should work as expected. you can force validation of all fields and check if all rules have passed, and  using:

 ```
-ObservableValidator.validator.validateAll()
+validator.validateAll()
 ```

 ## License ##

-    Copyright 2019-present Thalis Vilela
+    Copyright 2019-present Thalis Vilela/Umobi

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.